johanley/covid-19-canada/README.md

 The main data has 3 parts:

 * *basic stats*: time-series of basic stats for each jurisdiction.
-This is the most important content.
   This data is taken (daily) from official government web sites.
-* *news feed*: time-series of news events (timeline or newsfeed) for each jurisdiction.
+* *timeline*: time-series of news events for each jurisdiction.
   Expected to be updated daily by site admins (or even more frequently).
-* *explainer pages*: general background information.
+* (possibly) *explainer pages*: general background information.
   Usually not tied to a specific jurisdiction, and updated only occasionally.

 The basic stats from each jurisdiction have minor variations.
 Each jurisdiction publishes its own data set, as they see fit.
 The exact meaning of things sometimes has subtle differences between jurisdictions.
+In addition, sometimes there are abrupt changes in the data, because of changes to definitions and procedures by a given jurisdiction.

 The desired core stats (as of a given date-time) are:

 * cumulative number of tests performed (regardless of outcome, or whether they've been completed)
 * cumulative number of *known cases*, interpreting that to mean *confirmed* AND *probable/presumptive* cases
+* cumulative number of recoveries
 * cumulative number of deaths

 It's important to note that the basic stats provided by jurisdictions *can change schema at any time.*